andrei-akopian/Image-to-ANSI-Converter/README.md

 # Image to ANSI converter
-A tool for converting images into [ANSI](https://en.wikipedia.org/wiki/ANSI_escape_code) arts.
+A tool for converting images into [ANSI](https://en.wikipedia.org/wiki/ANSI_escape_code) arts (or to make hacker kid profile pictures).
 Written in python using Pillow image processing library.
-The scripts support comand line arguments, so you won't have to modify the code directly.
+The program has cli, so you won't have to modify the code directly.
 I made this tool due to a lack of "proper" similar tools with sufficient customization and options.

 ### Requirements
 - Python (3)